MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ---
-title: Register Microsoft Authenticator passkey on Android or iOS device in MySecurityInfo
+title: Register Microsoft Authenticator passkey on Android or iOS device in MySecurityInfo (preview)
-description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo
+description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo (preview)

 services: active-directory
 ms.service: active-directory